 ·using a range of formal tests/assessments

-·watching your child working in the classroom
+·observing your child in the classroom

-·talking with them about their learning
+·talking with students about their learning

 ·your child assessing their own and each other’s work.